microsoft/playwright/docs/src/api/params.md

 * since: v1.27
 - `selected` <boolean>

-A boolean attribute that is usually set by `aria-selected`.
+An attribute that is usually set by `aria-selected`.

 Learn more about [`aria-selected`](https://www.w3.org/TR/wai-aria-1.2/#aria-selected).